Can the words we type and the filters we use on social media predict whether we are depressed or narcissistic?

-Researchers at Stony Brook University and the University of Pennsylvania developed an algorithm that can accurately predict future depression by analyzing the words a person uses in Facebook posts.
+Researchers at Stony Brook University and the University of Pennsylvania developed an algorithm that can accurately predict future depression by analyzing a person’s words in Facebook posts.

 Linguistic red flags

 The study, published in the Proceedings of the National Academy of Sciences, used a newly developed algorithm to detect “linguistic red flags” that could indicate depression.

 Study author H. Andrew Schwartz, Ph.D., assistant professor of computer science at Stony Brook University, explains:

 “What people write on social media and online captures an aspect of life that is very difficult in medicine and research to access otherwise.
 It is a relatively unexploited dimension compared to the biophysical markers of the disease.

 Conditions like depression, anxiety, and PTSD, for example, find more cues in the way people express themselves digitally.